huancun/Openlist-EX-container/README-en.md

 ## <a id="more"></a>More usages and precautions

- 1. If you migrate from previous alist installation, you can bind container volume to the previous alist data directory.
+ 1. If you migrate from previous openlist installation, you can bind container volume to the previous openlist data directory.

  2. Aria2 settings which changed in AriaNg panel will be reset after Aria2 restarted.
 You can modify aria2/aria2.conf file in data directory to change Aria2 settings persistently.

- 3. Set alist admin password.
+ 3. Set openlist admin password.

  ```
      # Set random password
-     docker exec alist-ex alist admin random
+     docker exec openlist-ex openlist admin random

      # Set admin password as 'NEW_PASSWORD'
-     docker exec alist-ex alist admin set NEW_PASSWORD
+     docker exec openlist-ex openlist admin set NEW_PASSWORD
 ```

  4. You can check logs of aria2/qBittorrent/caddy from log dir in container volume.